Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Abstract

 \section{Abstract}

-We analyze the distributed random coordinate descent algorithm for solving separable resource allocation problems in the context of an open multi-agent system, where agents can be replaced during the process.
+We propose a method for analyzing the distributed random coordinate descent algorithm for solving separable resource allocation problems in the context of an open multi-agent system, where agents can be replaced during the process.
+In particular, we characterize the evolution of the distance to the minimizer in expectation by following a time-varying optimization approach which builds on two components.
 First, we establish the linear convergence of the algorithm in closed systems, in terms of the estimate towards the minimizer, for general graphs and appropriate step-size.
-Next, we estimate the change of the optimal solution after a replacement to evaluate its effect on the distance between the estimate and the minimizer.
-From these two elements, we derive stability conditions in open systems and establish the linear convergence of the algorithm towards a steady state expected error.
-Our results allow characterizing the trade-off between speed of convergence and robustness to agent replacements, under the assumptions that local functions are smooth strongly convex and have their minimizers located in a given ball.
+Second, we estimate the change of the optimal solution after a replacement, in order to evaluate its effect on the distance between the current estimate and the minimizer.
+From these two elements, we derive stability conditions in open systems and establish the linear convergence of the algorithm towards a steady-state expected error.
+Our results enable to characterize the trade-off between speed of convergence and robustness to agent replacements, under the assumptions that local functions are smooth, strongly convex, and have their minimizers located in a given ball.
+The approach proposed in this paper can moreover be extended to other algorithms guaranteeing linear convergence in closed system.